2020 Boston Marathon®

 - Two coaches to create personalized training programs and provide weekly training tips

-- Boston-area weekly group runs on Saturdays
+- Boston-area weekly group runs on Saturdays, many on the marathon course itself

 - Three mandatory team meetings with guest speakers